jonkavana/Programming-and-Scripting-EOY-Project/README.md

 One of the my biggest takeaways from this data set is its ability to stand above scrutiny over such a period of time.
 THe data set has adapted from a research into distinguishing species in the world of taxonomy, to being an important milestone in data clustering, as well Machine Learning.

+It is a testament to the quality of the research that more than eighty years later, the mathematical principles that Fisher recorded are still in use and being applied to new areas of research.

 ### How has the Iris Data Set been adapted to modern literature

 Upon  starting this research into the Fisher Iris Data Set, one of the common links to be returned was in the area of Machine Learning.
-Machine learning, according to [MIT](https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/ "MIT") is the process of taking data as well as machine learned algorithms and using the two of them together to find and apply patterns in the data.
+Machine Learning, according to [MIT](https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/ "MIT") is the process of taking data as well as machine learned algorithms and using the two of them together to find and apply patterns in the data.

 The Iris Data Set, has been used with the Support Vector Machine by Ritvik Raj, in order to extract meaning.
-According to [Ritvik Raj](https://rajritvikblog.wordpress.com/2017/06/29/iris-dataset-analysis-python/ "Ritvik Raj") to test against the algorithm to extract vlaue and makes for fascinating read in another area of study.
+According to [Ritvik Raj](https://rajritvikblog.wordpress.com/2017/06/29/iris-dataset-analysis-python/ "Ritvik Raj") to test against the algorithm to extract value and makes for fascinating read in this area of study.

-It is a testament to the quality of the research that more than eighty years later, the mathematical principles that Fisher recorded are still in use and being applied to new areas of research.
+In the area of machine learnign, there is a model known as Gradient Boosting. it is used in teh classfification of data, according to [Cindy Wang](https://blogs.sas.com/content/sgf/2018/03/29/play-with-classification-of-iris-data-using-gradient-boosting/ "Cindy Wang") on the SAS blog forum.
+It is, according to Wang, a introductory overview of visual data mining as well as maine learning product being leveraged, whilst using Fisher's data set to show its capability.

+The data set has also successfully been used in the area of neural networking.
+Neural Networking as defined by [Pathmind](https://pathmind.com/wiki/neural-network#define "Pathmind") is an algorithm that is mapped, however loosely on the brain.
+The purpose of neeural networking to develop and recognize patterns.
+It is alos used to cluster and aid with the classification, per the same source.
+We can see that the Fisher Data Set has been used in this area based on the work of [David Joy](https://www.kaggle.com/azzion/iris-data-set-classification-using-neural-network/execution "David Joy") and the scripts that he has posted to [Kaggle](https://www.kaggle.com/ "Kaggle").

 ## Further research to be conducted
 distinguishable on te non linear branching component